zcmp7/ntm12/README.md

 # <u>**HBM Nuclear Tech Mod - 1.12.2 Alcater Edition**</u>

-This is my 1.12.2 custom version of the mod which is forked from the fork made by [TheOriginalGolem](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT) which is forked from the fork made by [Drillgon200](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is ported from the original mod made by [HBMTheBobcat](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).
+This is my 1.12.2 custom version of the mod

+which is forked from the fork made by [TheOriginalGolem](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT) which is forked from the port made by [Drillgon200](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is ported from the original mod made by [HBMTheBobcat](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).